DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 </details>

-The main node additionally contains logic for creating an initial map of the labyrinth based on the two `WallFollower` and `FindWall` behaviors without paying attention to any existing tokens.
+The main node contains the logic for creating an initial map of the labyrinth based on the two `WallFollower` and `FindWall` behaviors without paying attention to any existing tokens.
 Once the labyrinth has been fully mapped, the TurtleBot's set of behaviors is adjusted to include the remaining three behaviors which focus on finding and recording the positions of the tokens.
 Once all tokens (specified by the `num_tokens` parameter) have been discovered, the `token_detector`  tells the TurtleBot to stop upon which user interaction is required.

 ###### Usage